By Brian Robinson.

 “No no Mrs Adams, certainly not.
 You cannot possibly come to any harm while in a Faraday Cage.
 They’re perfectly safe.”

 “Look.
 This is very difficult to explain.
-You don’t quite understand what we’re trying to do here.
-You don’t really understand what John was trying to accomplish.
+You don’t really understand what we’re trying to do here.
 After all, you’re not a scientist.”

 “Don’t patronise me.
 That bullshit won’t wash.
 Explain things to me in layman’s terms.
 You can do that can’t you?”

 “Right.
-Well I’ll do my best.
-Please stop me if drift too far into the science.
+Well I’ll try.
 We know for sure that man will never venture far out into the universe.
 At the moment, we can barely get a machine beyond our own solar system.
 It’s not that we don’t have the power or the technology.
 But two things will always stand in our way.

 Firstly, our bodies are not designed for extended travel through outer space.
 Once free from gravity, we immediately begin to deteriorate.
-We can tolerate being free from it for a good while, and we will get better at that, but it will never be good enough.
+We can tolerate being free from it for a reasonable amount of time, and we will get better at that, but it will never be good enough.

 And secondly, we live under the constraint of time.
 Getting beyond even our own galaxy would take so long that any space traveller would be dead long before that ever happened.